Principal Physiotherapist & Senior Clinician

 Abbey completed a Bachelor of Sport and Exercise Science/Bachelor of Business at Deakin University, Burwood, majoring in Sports Management.
 Throughout her studies and work as a track and field coach, Abbey has developed a passion for exercise and its function in improving fitness and quality of life.
 Abbey is now looking to develop her skill set further within rehabilitation settings as she prepares to commence postgraduate study in a Doctor of Physiotherapy at Melbourne University in 2019.
 Abbey is a bright and bubbly personality and loves to share a laugh with her clients.

-The newest member of the NRG Admin team, Liz comes to us with 8 years experience in the medical admin/reception field in the public sector.
+Liz joins the NRG team having had 8 years experience in the medical admin/reception field in the public sector.

 Many, many years ago Liz completed a Diploma of Technology, however after having children and being involved with the medical needs of an ailing parent Liz decided to complete a Certificate 3 in Medical Administration and found a new passion.
 Her favourite part of the job is getting to know all the lovely people you meet and helping the clinicians do what they do best.